taimurhassan/continual_learning/README.md

 3. Use ‘confusionMatrix.m’ to view the obtained results.

 ## Results
-The detailed results of the proposed scheme on all the above-mentioned datasets using all the four pre-trained models (which we used in this study) are stored in the 'results.mat' file.
+The detailed results of the proposed framework on all the above-mentioned datasets are stored in the 'results.mat' file.

 ## Citation
 If you use the proposed scheme (or any part of this code in your research), please cite the following paper:

 ```
-@inproceedings{BayesianIL,
+@inproceedings{BayesianIDA,
-  title   = {Medical Domain Adaptation from Security X-ray Scans via Bayesian Incremental Learning},
+  title   = {Cross-Domain Adaptation for Robust Retinopathy Screening via Bayesian Incremental Learning},
-  author  = {Taimur Hassan and Muhammad Usman Akram and Naoufel Werghi},
+  author  = {Taimur Hassan and Bilal Hassan and Muhammad Usman Akram and Shahrukh Hashmi and Abdul Hakeem and Naoufel Werghi},
-  note = {Submitted in Elsevier Knowledge-Based Systems},
+  note = {Submitted in IEEE Journal of Biomedical and Health Informatics},
-  year = {2020}
+  year = {2021}
 }
 ```